learn-co-curriculum/SENG-LIVE-060622-Phase-3-ruby/04_sql_and_databases/slides/intro_to_databases.md

 ## Rover Clone

-### Key Features we're going to add to our Dog Walker CLI:
+### Key Features we're going to add to our Rover Clone:

 - Add persistence
   - A Read (SELECT) operation to retrieve persisted pets